|Homepage:||Click to visit|

 For the course time slot schedule, visit http://www1.uea.ac.uk/polopoly_fs/1.18056!/time%20table%20slotting%20system.pdf

-Year Long Humanities students will receive 8 Dickinson course credits for successfully completing the Humanities 209 and Humanities 311 (each worth 1 Dickinson College credit) as well as UEA course work equivalent to 100 “UCU” credits.
-(Normally 6 UEA courses) Humanities 209 begins in London and extends into the fall semester.
+Year Long Humanities students will receive 8 Dickinson course credits for successfully completing the Humanities 209, Humanities 210 and Humanities 311 (each worth 1 Dickinson College credit) for a total of 3 credits, as well as UEA course work.
+(Normally 5 UEA courses) Humanities 209 begins in London and extends into the fall semester.
+Humanities 210 begins in Norwich and is completed in the fall semester.
 Humanities 311 is an independent research course in the spring semester.

-Fall semester Humanities students receive 4 Dickinson course credits for Humanities 209, as well as completion of UEA coursework equivalent to 60 UCUs (normally three UEA courses).
+Fall semester Humanities students receive 4 Dickinson course credits for Humanities 209 and Humanities 210, as well as completion of UEA coursework equivalent to 40 UCUs (normally two UEA courses).

 To aid students in preparing for their study abroad experience in England, the descriptions below serve to provide a preliminary sense of the Humanities Program’s “core” courses.

 (HUM 311): Independent Research in the United Kingdom.
 This is an independent capstone research project designed for all-year students.
 Projects are designed by students to include both academic and experiential components; their design and proposed final product must be approved by the DHP resident director.
-Students are expected to seek out appropriate assistance from relevant UEA and Dickinson faculty.
-Students will have the option of applying to receive credit towards their major if this is approved prior to the beginning of the project subject to the rules and procedures of the relevant department at Dickinson.
 Students are encouraged to think boldly and imaginatively in approaching this project, thinking of ways in which their experience in England can be tied to their senior year back at Dickinson.

 The most exciting independent research projects (such as those required for HUM 311) will require some fashion of on-going community engagement or use of site-specific resources.
 Only students holding a visa for the academic year study may hold paid positions and the visa may limit the number of hours per week for which the student is paid.
 In the past many Dickinson students have had learning experiences of lasting value through volunteer work or internships.